tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 Online education absolutely exploded in the immediate aftermath of the pandemic.
 The subsequent pullback is *not* a bearish sign but merely a renormalization of growth.
 I believe we're still just getting started with online eduction.

+Sure E-learning is a $200B+ market but that doesn't even account for the variety of different types of online learning that happen.

 Look at Masterclass, Reforge, Maven and more.
 We are living in an explosion of online education.
 But it's not just courses, it's real work examples (reforge artefacts), mentorship (https://adplist.org/), and more.